sebastien-dargoeuves-ipf/ipf-site-separation/README.md

-# IP Fabric and ServiceNow Integration
+# IP Fabric and Site Separation

-This script provides a command-line interface (CLI) to integrate IP Fabric with ServiceNow.
-It fetches device information from both IP Fabric and ServiceNow, matches the devices based on their hostnames, and optionally updates the global and local attributes in IP Fabric.
+This script provides a command-line interface (CLI) to build Site Separation in IP Fabric, based on the loginIP of all IP Fabric's devices.

 ## Requirements